-In the 1980s the channel was cleared again, plus they discovered that by adding soap to the water you could force the Geysir to erupt.
+In the 1980s the channel was cleared again, plus they discovered that by adding soap to the hot spring you could force the Geysir to erupt.
 However, due to the unknown environmental impact of adding soap to the water, this practice was stopped in the 1990s again.

 It still erupts occasionally, in 2000 its eruption reached a height of 120 meters and some activity was recorded in 2016.

 Today, the Great Geysir has calmed down and eruptions are very rare.
-Thankfully its neighbor, Strokkur is still active.
+Thankfully Geysir's neighbor, Strokkur, is still active.
 Strokkur still spouts boiling water every ten minutes up to 40 meters high.

-Geysers are an incredibly rare natural phenomenon and walking around this area leaves you in awe of the astonishing forces at play in nature.
+Geysers are an incredibly rare natural phenomenon and walking around this geothermal field leaves you in awe of the astonishing forces at play in nature.

 Inside the center, you'll also find a museum exhibit with more information on the area, as well as a restaurant serving traditional Icelandic food.

 The third stop on the Golden Circle tour (only 10 minutes down the road from the geysers) is the Gullfoss Waterfall.
 It's perhaps the most famous waterfall of Iceland, and the word ?Gullfoss' directly translates to the ?Waterfall of Gold'.
 When you see it for yourself you'll not be surprised as to why it's been given that name.

 The water of Gullfoss waterfall plunges over two gigantic steps, the first is 11 meters tall and the second is 22 meters until it eventually drops into a 32-meter deep pool.